Where to Stay in Malaga First Time: Best Areas

 Soho, the art district,

-Located near the heart of the city, the cool neighborhood of Soho is the Art District and one of the hippest, trendiest areas in Malaga.
-This neighborhoods is famous for its urban art and underground culture.
+Soho is the Art District and one of the hippest, trendiest areas in Malaga, located near the heart of the city.
+It is the cool neighborhood and is famous for its urban art and underground culture.

-Sandwiched between Alameda Principal, Muelle Heredia, Guadalmedina river, and Plaza de la Marina, Soho is a very well-connected area, close to the MarĂa Zambrano Station and the intercity bus station.
+Sandwiched between Alameda Principal, Muelle Heredia, Guadalmedina river, and Plaza de la Marina, Soho is a very well-connected area, close to the María Zambrano Station and the intercity bus station.

 The Malaga Arte Urbano Soho project (MAUS) has turned the neighborhood into an area perfect for art fans.
 Vibrant street art lines every road, with different artists such as Obey, Faith 47, Sal East, ROA or D’Face in many places, leading to an eclectic mix of styles and colors.